How to Fix “module ‘matplotlib’ has no attribute ‘plot’ Error” – A Simple Guide

-One error you may encounter when using is:
+One example of the specific error you may encounter when using Matplotlib is:

 AttributeError: module 'matplotlib' has no attribute 'plot'

-This error typically occurs when you use the following code to import matplotlib:
+This error typically occurs when you use the following, structurally incorrect code to import the plotting interface:

 import matplotlib as plt